evanx/chronica/README.md

 ### Recommended deployment configuration

-Note that if you use multiple instances with the same config file i.e. monitoring the same endpoints, you can expect duplicate alerts.
-Rather use one instance to monitor all your endpoints, and another remote instance to monitor the monitor ;)
+Note that if you use multiple instances with the same config file i.e. monitoring the same endpoints, you can expect duplicate alerts by default.
+Perhaps use one instance to monitor all your endpoints, and another remote instance to monitor the monitor ;)

 In order to monitor Chronica remotely, include the following in its config file:
 ```yaml